 Exodus 20:3 says, “You shall have no other God’s before me” – not even our sexuality or masturbation.

 We mess this up all the time.
 We put everything ahead of God – our reputation, our comfort, our kids, even our own self importance by trying to follow the rules.
 God wants you to fall head over heels in love with Him.
 He wants to be on your mind constantly, like your first crush.
-He wants to be what you reach for first when you are feeling empty, or broken, or unsure.
-He wants worshiping Him to be like the thrill of climbing a snow capped mountain.
-It is about a lot more that following the rules, it is about putting Him first in your life.
+God wants you to reach for him when you feel empty, or broken, or unsure.
+He wants worship to be like the thrill of climbing a snow capped mountain.
+More that following the rules, God wants us to put Him first in our life.

-If we are having a bad day, we should be reaching for God or relationship with God’s people – not a sexual release.
+If we have a bad day, we should reach for God or relationship with God’s people – not a sexual release.
 Sex cannot make you into the man or woman that you want to be – God does.
 Sex cannot make you whole again, God does.
 Fall in love with God, not what God has given you.